kenzshi/research.codifica/data/README.md

 # So you want to contribute to Research?

-## First things first - What you need
+## First the worst - What you need

 Yeah, we move fast, but we don't break things.
 Here's what you'll need.